GabrielMalakias/GabrielMalakias.github.io/_posts/2017-05-26-websockets-connecting-litecable-to-hanami.md

 end

 Anycable::Server.start
 ```
 This server is a rack application then rack is required to run it, and also the 'config/boot.rb', which will load all Hanami components using 'Hanami.boot'.
 After that the line 'LiteCable.anycable!' will enable the anycable compatibility mode.
-We must configure what's the class responsible to handle the connections, in this case 'Usgard::Ws::Connection'.
-In the end the server must be started, then 'Anycable::Server.start' do it.
+We must configure the class responsible to handle the connections, in this case 'Usgard::Ws::Connection'.
+In the end, the server is started, then 'Anycable::Server.start' do it.

 In [sinatra example][sinatra-example] they've shown how start anycable-go and the RPC server using hivemind to start all processes.
 I use docker-compose, then I added the following lines to my compose file.